ucsb-cs16/ucsb-cs16.github.io/_instructors/submit_cs.md

 3. I'd like to see how to create, from both scratch and an older existing lab, a new lab.

+Creating a lab from scratch is a longer process than I can document quickly, but here is some quick documentation for the case of cloning an existing lab.

 4. I want to know how grades get collected by the system and how my TAs or I can over-ride them.
 5. I want to know how to access the submitted .cpp files in case I/the TAs need to manually do the grading.